 Since outpatient care allows clients to live at home during treatment, you won’t have to pay for the costs of lodging at a residential treatment center.
 Many insurance companies are also more willing to cover outpatient treatment costs, making these services more affordable than inpatient care.

-Another significant reason clients opt for outpatient drug rehab is the ability to tailor treatments to suit their schedules.
-Unlike inpatient care, where the client is at the center for 24 hours every day, you can control when and how often you visit the center and the therapists and counselors you see during treatment.
+Another significant reason clients opt for outpatient drug rehab programs is the ability to tailor treatments to suit their schedules.
+Unlike inpatient treatment, where the client is at the center for 24 hours every day, you can control when and how often you visit the center and the therapists and counselors you see during treatment.

 The flexibility of outpatient programs helps personalize your recovery even more than inpatient services, allowing specialists to help you meet your specific needs.
 This is beneficial for those who cannot leave their families or jobs for an extended period or for adolescents who must maintain a regular school schedule — which is crucial given how susceptible adolescents are to drug and alcohol addiction.